Appendix: Syntax Reference

 or$name|argument$

-can be a localisation key, a command, or a scripted variable reference using$@var$
+can be a localisation key, command, or scripted variable reference (e.g.,$@var$

 [text|argument]